Your Shopify store is growing, and you want to go global now. But you wish it was any simpler.

 Setting up multiple-region architecture is as good (rather bad) as managing multiple stores.

 So Shopify is asking you to have many online stores for various locations.
 Right!
-It’s true you can personalize the store to your heart's content with the dedicated domains.
+You can personalize the store to your heart’s content with the dedicated domains.

 But you know the downsides:

 - You spend a crazy amount of money to repeat the same task over and over for each store

 - You spend a lot of time managing all the stores

 Simply put, internationalization is not a viable solution if you have to put many stores and triple the efforts in

 Shopify converts currencies in real-time in the backend.
 It also lets you apply rounding rules to the products to make consistent rates.
 But the real issue arises when it demands conversion fees at the check-outs.

 Your happy buyers are unaware of the fees… until they receive the last-second shocker on the ultimate page.
 Woah!
 Still, wondering what’s shooting up your cart abandonment percentage?